RyanGutenkunst/dadi/README.md

 Also, please sign up for our mailing list, where we help the community with ∂a∂i.
 Please do search the archives before posting.
 Many questions come up repeatedly. (http://groups.google.com/group/dadi-user)

-The easiest way to install dadi is via conda, `conda install -c bioconda dadi  install`.
+The easiest way to install dadi is via conda, `conda install -c bioconda dadi`.